icecoder/ICEcoder/README.md

 Now you're setup, auto-logged in too and ready to code
 ```

+Suitable for commercial & non-commercial projects, just let me know if it's useful to you and any cool customisations you make to it.
+I take no responsibility for anything, your usage is all down to you.

 Is fully open source and I'd encourage you to take it, make it your own and customise to your hearts content! :)

-Suitable for commercial & non-commercial projects, just let me know if it's useful to you and any cool customisations you make to it.

 Plenty of comments included in the code to assist with understanding, customising etc.